gabrielmd/SensorNetworkSavingsProject/planning-savings.md

 - Observing the data from one day, we build a prediction model using Random Forest.
 Then, we observe if the model is able to predict the temperature measurements of another day.
-Each predicted measurement cannot differ by more than a certain value (defined by the user).
+Each predicted measurement cannot differ by more than a certain value, which is defined by the user.